Infinitedevofficial/Documentation/README.md

 #### Infinite (CS:GO) has been discontinued due to the release for CS 2

-### Infinite Valorant, Apex Legends, CS2 and Rainbow 6 Siege APIs can be found in the gitbook of Infinite

 ## Useful Information

 Local Configs are stored in `Documents\.Infinite` (for example,